Contract area (block) | Project status | Production scale | Venture company (established) | Interest owned (*Operator) | Contract type |

 ---|---|

 The INPEX-operated Abadi LNG Project is one of the largest projects in Asia.
-Once launched, this project will enable the stable supply of energy over the long term in Asia.
+Once started up, this project will enable a stable supply of energy over the long term in Asia.
 By liquefying natural gas from the Abadi Gas Field at an onshore LNG facility, the project is expected to produce approximately 9.5 million tons of LNG per year, up to 35,000 barrels of condensate per day and approximately 150 million cubic feet of natural gas per day.

 Achievement of both cleaner energy and cost competitiveness

 Realizing a net zero carbon society is an urgent challenge.
 In this project, we plan to neutralize the CO2 emitted from natural gas production at the Abadi Gas Field through the introduction of CCS.
-This project is the first in which CCS costs are eligible for recovery based on the production sharing contract (PSC) framework governing upstream oil and natural gas projects in Indonesia.
+This project is expected to be the first LNG project where CCS, commencing at the same time as production, will be eligible for cost recovery based on the production sharing contract (PSC) framework governing upstream oil and natural gas projects in Indonesia.

 Production sharing contracts are agreements by which an oil and natural gas development company serves as a contractor that undertakes exploration and development work on a project on behalf of the governments of oil-producing countries at its own expense.
 When exploration and development work results in the production of oil or natural gas, the contractor recovers the exploration and development costs it incurred by means of a share in the crude oil or natural gas produced.
 The remaining portion is shared between the oil-producing country and the contractor according to a fixed allocation ratio.